golang-leipzig/golang-leipzig.github.io/content/posts/meetup-45-wrapup.md

 * for integration testing, [testcontainers](https://golang.testcontainers.org/)
   can come in handy; you can simulate the actual services your code interfaces with, like key-value stores, object stores, search engines, databases, etc. -- a handy, albeit slightly slower, alternative to mock objects
+* for a more unusual test setup, see bradfitz' lightning talk about running go tests in a VM w/ qemu